 IR35 was introduced to help distinguish between permanent employees and genuine temps/contractors.
 A contractor who is deemed outside the IR35 legislation can make substantial tax savings as the contractor can earn dividends (which are not subject to National Insurance Contributions).

 Even though most contractors will sign an IR35 contract when they accept temp roles through recruitment agencies, these contracts are not always enough to safeguard contractors against IR35.
-As IR35 is a complex piece of employment law legislation we do advice clients to engage the service of a professional to help them understand their position better with regards to this legislation.
+As IR35 is a complex piece of employment law legislation we do advise clients to consult a professional to help them understand their position in relation to this legislation better.